Skip to main content

 Hierarchical Superior Relationship

-Always include the immediately superior body, if known, in a 510 field, with the relationship designator "Hierarchical superior," even if redundant (that is, even if the immediately superior body is already recorded in the 110 or 410 field, still provide the 510 field).
-Only record the immediately superior body as the “Hierarchical superior,” not a body that is two or more levels superior.
+Always include the immediate superior body, if known, in a 510 field, with the relationship designator "Hierarchical superior," even if redundant (that is, even if the immediate superior body is already recorded in the 110 or 410 field).
+Only record the immediate superior body as the “Hierarchical superior,” not a body that is two or more levels superior.
 When in doubt, do not include this relationship.
 Superior bodies that are not the immediate parent body may still be recorded in the authorized or variant access points.
 Automated processing, especially during Phase 2 of the Changes to the LC NACO File, may have added 510 hierarchical superior fields by taking the data from the 110 or 410 field.
 (Many of these automated updates were made in March 2013.)
 Do not follow the example of this automated processing.
-Instead, apply this more limited use of the “Hierarchical superior” relationship.
-See Guideline 9 of: Guidelines on Using Relationship Designators in NACO Authority Records.
+Instead, apply the restricted use of the “Hierarchical superior” relationship described herein.
+Follow Guideline 12 of PCC Guidelines for the Application of Relationship Designators in NACO Authority Records.

 110 1_ United States. ǂb General Services Administration. ǂb Safety, Environment, and Fire Protection Branch